 A user needs to log in to the ALMA Science Portal (SP) to access SnooPI, from the SP left-hand menu, under 'Observing'.
 The landing page of the application is a Dashboard-like page with direct access to the user's projects and Scheduling Blocks (SBs) as PI (including Co-PI), Co-I and Delegee when available (showing the currently active and total number of projects).

-At the very top of the Dashboard, behind the icon, there is a direct link to the User Profile in the SP, as well as the Logout option.
+At the very top of the Dashboard, the 'Help' button provides a description of all the symbols used to describe the states of Projects, SBs, Member Obs Unit Sets (MOUSs) and Execution Blocks (EBs).
 The details of the various views and functionalities will be described in the following sections.
-Below the project buttons, an expandable newsfeed informs the users about the latest news for their projects.
+Behind the avatar, there is a direct link to the User Profile in the SP, where the data, Phase 2 submission and Target of Opportunity delegations can be handled, as well as the option to log out.
+An expandable newsfeed informs the users about the latest news for their projects.
 At the very bottom of the home page, a Search feature permits to look for a specific project or SB, by selecting from the pull-down menu.